John Kennedy Toole: College studies and professorships

-Toole returned home in 1959 to spend a year as assistant professor of English at the University of Southwestern Louisiana (USL), now renamed the University of Louisiana at Lafayette.
+Toole returned home in 1959 to spend a year as assistant professor of English at the University of Southwestern Louisiana (USL), since renamed the University of Louisiana at Lafayette.
 Joel L. Fletcher, a close friend, noted, "Ken has a real gift for mimicry and a refined sense of the absurd ... the English faculty at USL, which is divided into several camps of war, both fear and court Ken because of his biting comic talent."
 This year is generally considered one of the happiest of his life.
 While at USL he rented a dilapidated apartment from an elderly and eccentric widow on Convent Street.
 Toole described the apartment as a "Conradian metaphor" to friends.

 Toole was in constant demand and went to all the parties where it was said "he was encouraged and sometimes forced to perform, Ken would enter a room armed with quiver full of sharp stories and barbed one-liners.
 He would zing these out until his audience was weak with laughter, though he hadn't cracked a smile."
-Because he was saving for a return to Columbia to get his Ph.D., Toole was a notorious skinflint during his year at USL.
+Because he was saving for a return to Columbia to get his PhD, Toole was a notorious skinflint during his year at USL.
 His friends noticed this and forced him to pay for and throw a party at his home.
 The party was a success and generally considered the best party thrown that year.
 In contrast to this image of an outgoing, lively young man, when Toole's mother came to visit, friends noticed that he became sullen and withdrawn.
 His friend Pat Rickels commented that Thelma "was absolutely convinced that he was without flaw and that all the hopes of the world lay in him.
 It was an extreme form of maternalism, where all your pride and all your hopes are in one person.
 He had to grow up with that burden.
 She was a very ostentatious, shrill, loud-voiced, bossy, bragging woman."

 It was at USL that Toole met Bob Byrne, an eccentric English professor who is considered one of the primary inspirations for the character of Ignatius J. Reilly.
 Byrne specialized in the medieval period, and he and Toole frequently discussed the philosopher Boethius and the wheel of Fortuna, as described in Boethius' Consolation of Philosophy.
 Boethius was the favorite philosopher of Ignatius J. Reilly, who frequently referred to Fortuna and Consolation of Philosophy.
 Like Ignatius, Byrne was a self-admitted devoted slob who played the lute, and also wore a deerstalker hunting cap, which Toole frequently chided him about.